owlprotocol/workspace-public/packages-public/packages/docs/docs-contracts/tutorials/erc721-top_down_dna.md

 ---

-## Step 9: View and Check the NFTs
+## Step 9: View and check the NFTs

 You can use the `viewTopDown` command on the CLI to quickly view the NFT: